2018 Arts Alumni Award recipients

 Since 2001 Stephanie has been devoted to the development of the Stephanie Alexander Kitchen Garden Foundation.
 She believes that the earlier children learn about food and where it comes from, the better their food choices will be.

-"My years at The University of Melbourne were extremely significant in my life chiefly because of the friendships I made.
+"My years at the University of Melbourne were extremely significant in my life chiefly because of the friendships I made.
 Although my achievements have not been in the academic field, I still regard myself as an educator.

 14 years ago, I started the not for profit Stephanie Alexander Kitchen Garden Foundation.
 Concerned about the prevalence of obesity and its link to diabetes and other chronic diseases, I saw little if anything being offered to young children that might positively influence their food choices.
 I knew it had to be a program that involved pleasure, not prohibition.
 How we choose to eat can contribute joy as well as good health and can promote tolerance, confidence, environmental understanding and protection of our food security."

-2017 Faculty of Arts Alumni Award recipient
+2017 Arts Alumni Award recipients

 Rising Star Award for Young Alumni